Pl4gue/poll.io/README.md

 #### See Local build
 Simply visit
 ```
-localhost:5000 //or whatever port you defined
+localhost:5000 // or whatever port you defined
 ```

+### Troubleshoot React development
+Make sure to disable cache for proper live reloading of React